How much does it cost to get a PPL?

 Probably not.
 Most flying clubs and schools are small businesses, usually limited companies, and there has been a high and regular failure rate of these companies for many decades.
 The considered opinion is that the failures will continue.
 When this happens many trainees are left without a licence and with little or no chance of getting their money back.

-Again, the considered opinion of those experienced in light aviation training is never to pay up front in any significant amounts.
+Again, the considered opinion of those experienced in light aviation training is never to pay up front, at least not in any significant amounts.

 At what age can I take flying lessons?